bhaveshoswal/CNN-text-classification-keras/README.md

 `python model.py`

 # For new data
-you have rebuild the vocabulary and then train.
+You have to rebuild the vocabulary and then train.

 # For Citation
 ```